This post is the third of a series of four posts about how I started to used Docker for all my projects.

 - Persistent storages may need more configuration (volumes, mounts, delegates…).

 - We can start and stop them with

 - As long as we don’t touch anything on the container (recreate/remove/etc), the data in it will be kept between starts and stops.

-- Some of them can use persistent storages and put them in files, and most docker images documentations explain what is the directory you should mount as a Docker volume in order to store it on your machine so it can be available even if you recreate a new container.
+- Some of them can use persistent storages and put them in files (like MySQL for example), and most Docker images’ documentation explain what is the directory you should mount as a Docker volume in order to store it on your machine so it can be available even if you recreate a new container.
 You can also use Docker volumes without sharing them in your machine (Docker will save it somewhere else).

 - It can be used by any app, and all you need to do is refer to host